empriselab/RCareWorld/docs/submission.rst

         # The run_docker.sh script is in the template/docker-template folder
         sudo bash ./run_docker.shell

-    The `run_docker.sh` script will build the Docker image, run the container, and save the generated ZIP file.
+    The `run_docker.sh` script will build the Docker image, run the container.